-The Arizona Campus (AZC) of Gateway Seminary is located in Phoenix, Arizona.
-The greater Phoenix area is one of the most rapidly growing and dynamic metropolitan areas in the country.
+The Arizona Campus (AZC) of Gateway Seminary is located in Phoenix, Arizona, one of the most rapidly growing and dynamic metropolitan areas in the country.
 This urban center offers students abundant opportunities to gain ministry experience while earning a seminary degree.

 Established in 1995 as an outgrowth of the vision and cooperative efforts of the Arizona Southern Baptist Convention and Gateway Seminary, we are an important part of the strategy of Arizona Southern Baptists to develop leaders for churches in Arizona and beyond.
-Class schedules are designed to accommodate students who work during the day.
-Additional flexibility is afforded through intensive courses offered in January, June and July, as well as weekend courses.
-Students can earn their seminary degree in as little as two years by attending one day or two nights a week with one intensive course per year.
+Class schedules are designed to accommodate students who work during the day, and additional flexibility is afforded through intensive courses offered in January, June and July, as well as weekend courses.
+Students can earn their seminary degree in as little as two years by attending two nights a week with one intensive course per year.

-The Arizona Campus is fully accredited to offer the Master of Divinity and the Master of Theological Studies.
-The Diploma in Divinity is offered for those 25 and older who do not have college degrees.
+The Arizona Campus is fully accredited to offer the Master of Divinity, Master of Theological Essentials, and the Master of Theological Studies.
+The Diploma in Divinity and Diploma in Theological Studies are offered for those 25 and older who do not have college degrees.
 Students can pursue the Master of Arts in Educational Leadership degree at AZC, but must take nine additional hours at a campus authorized to grant the M.A.E.L.
 The Diploma in Educational Leadership is available with similar restrictions, for those 25 and older who do not have college degrees.

-Additional Certificate Programs are available such as Church Revitalization and Pastoral Care offered exclusively at the Arizona Campus.
+Additional Certificate Programs are available for Church Revitalization and Pastoral Care and are offered exclusively at the Arizona Campus.
 Certificates can be earned in as little as four classes.
-Other certificates offered may include Bible Teaching, Children's Ministry, Collegiate Ministry, and Missions Studies.
+Other certificates offered include Bible Teaching, Children's Ministry, Collegiate Ministry, and Missions Studies.